 The following talk was given by Brooklyn Heights historic preservationist Otis Pratt Pearsall at the Willowtown Association’s 2010 Spring Fair that honored residents Joseph and Mary Merz.
-Mary would die in September 2011 at age 85.
+Mary later died in September 2011 at age 85.

 What could be finer on this gorgeous day than to be right here in beautiful Willowtown—this wellspring of preservation where the fervor is still palpable, thank God—to celebrate Mary and Joe Merz, my preservationist running mates of literally 50 years, who in various combinations together and with others have done it all.

 In sum, what they’ve done is no less than secure amidst the swirling turbulence of New York this tranquil node of sheer architectural beauty that as a living, breathing, vibrant community is just about as perfect as it gets, anywhere.
 How’s that for a legacy!

 And while we’re at it, let’s not forget the early contributions of other Willowtown residents such as Malcolm Chesney, one of the organizers and treasurer of the Community Conservation and Improvement Council (CCIC), which kicked off the whole movement, and Arthur Hooker, the first head of our statutory drafting effort who lived just beyond the powerhouse.

 By 1960 Joe Merz had assumed his place as a member of the Brooklyn Heights Association’s Preservation Committee.
 He and Mary, both graduates of Edward Larrabee Barnes’ architectural office, were just setting up their own practice in their carriage house home on Grace Court.
 And it wouldn’t be long before Mary and Joe, as natural-born idealists bent on neighborhood improvement and not at all as money-grabbing developers, began eyeing the empty lots on a very fragile Willow Place.